Low quality exposure and point processes with a view to the first phase of a pandemic: Introduction

-Looking at the literature, our approach with the $N_1$'s can be seen as a probabilistic queueing theory approach, see for example the related paper \cite{Goldenshluger:Koops:19}, or it can be understood as a missing data problem, because we do not know the exact link between one infected and another infected, a link we would normally use while estimating stochastic processes, see \cite{Gamiz:etal:22} for details.
-There is missing data interpretation also when considering the prediction or forecasting of $N_2$ based on $N_1$, also here the exact link is missing.
-That missing data problem is new and do not match EM-algorithms or other well known missing data approaches, see for example \cite{Heckman:79}, \cite{Rubin:96}, \cite{Zhao:etal:20}, \cite{Liu:Hu:22}, \cite{Little:Rubin:19}, \cite{Kim:Shao:21}. and \cite{Gamiz:etal:22}.
+Our approach when modelling $N_1$ can be seen as a probabilistic queueing theory approach, see for example the related paper \cite{Goldenshluger:Koops:19}, or it can be understood as a missing data problem, because we do not know the exact link between one infected and another infected, a link we would normally use while estimating stochastic processes, see \cite{Gamiz:etal:22} for details.
+There is {a} missing data interpretation also when considering the prediction or forecasting of $N_2$ based on $N_1$.
+These missing data problems are new and do not match EM-algorithms or other well known missing data approaches, see for example \cite{Heckman:79}, \cite{Rubin:96}, \cite{Zhao:etal:20}, \cite{Liu:Hu:22}, \cite{Little:Rubin:19}, \cite{Kim:Shao:21}, and \cite{Gamiz:etal:22}.

 The main contributions of this paper are summarized in the following.
-First we describe the modelling of the vaguely defined exposure measure $N_1$ as a Hawkes process or as a related process and provide an iterative algorithm to estimate the entering quantities.
-We also provide theoretical justification for our use of the estimators.
-Then we model the relationship between $N_2$ and $N_1$ via a modification of a Hawkes process and provide another iterative algorithm for estimation, along with the theoretical justification of the estimators.
-To provide forecasts we introduce our principles of incorporating extra information or prior knowledge into our system via our simple constant {$C_{t^*,h}$}.
-Finally, we provide a complete case study including the modelling of $N_1$ and $N_2$ and the use of extra information or prior knowledge.
-Our example is the Covid-19 pandemic in France and the prior knowledge is the weekly published reproduction number of infections.
+First we describe the modelling of the vaguely defined exposure measure $N_1$ as a Hawkes process, or as a related process, and provide an iterative algorithm to estimate the entering quantities.
+We also provide theoretical justification for the estimators.
+Then we model the relationship between $N_2$ and $N_1$ via a modification of a Hawkes process, and provide another iterative algorithm for estimation, along with a theoretical justification. {We propose a bootstrap procedure to quantify the uncertainty of our estimators and forecasts.} To provide forecasts we introduce our principles of incorporating extra information or expert knowledge into our system via our simple number $C_{t^*,h}$.
+Finally, we provide a complete case study including the modelling of $N_1$ and $N_2$ and the use of extra information or expert knowledge.
+Our example is the Covid-19 pandemic in France and the expert knowledge is the weekly published reproduction number.

-The simplicity of the structure of our methodology makes the method useful to other applications than the important special case of pandemic data.
-In the conclusion section we will add some comments on the relationship of our method to some of the key developments of statistical methodology on infections data published when the Covid-19 pandemic was at its height.